gypsydave5/gypsydave5.github.io/posts/tojson-tostring.md

 '{"message":"service failed to do the thing","error":"{\\"message\\":\\"something went wrong with this request\\",\\"request\\":\\"{\\\\\\"headers\\\\\\":\\\\\\"{\\\\\\\\\\\\\\"content-type\\\\\\\\\\\\\\":\\\\\\\\\\\\\\"application/json\\\\\\\\\\\\\\"}\\\\\\",\\\\\\"body\\\\\\":\\\\\\"{\\\\\\\\\\\\\\"message\\\\\\\\\\\\\\":\\\\\\\\\\\\\\"hello world\\\\\\\\\\\\\\"}\\\\\\",\\\\\\"method\\\\\\":\\\\\\"POST\\\\\\",\\\\\\"url\\\\\\":\\\\\\"http://hello\\\\\\"}\\"}"}'
 ```

 Yes, that's right - it's nested JSON.
-Nothing like nested JSON to ruin your day, as you repeatedly paste and pares each individual bit to understand what the hell went wrong, or try to strip the forward-slashes using the power of your mind.
+Nothing like nested JSON to ruin your day, as you repeatedly paste and parse each individual bit to understand what the hell went wrong, or try to strip the forward-slashes using the power of your mind.
 No, that doesn't work.

 Nested JSON messages are what happens when you just add a little bit extra on to an error message to give context, but decide that that context is probably an object like the request you just sent.
 And so you `JSON.stringify` that object into the error message string.
 But the that error message string winds up inside another object that, unknown to you, _also_ gets `JSON.stringify`'d, and etc and so on until you get to forward slash city.